 Compliance with Municipal Separate Storm Sewer System (MS4) National Pollutant Discharge Elimination System (NPDES) Permit (PAG-13) for Discharges from Small Municipal Separate Storm Sewer Systems (MS4s)

 Stormwater Small Projects Guide

 Spring Garden Township is the owner of a municipal separate storm sewer system (MS4) that discharges to surface waters of the Commonwealth of Pennsylvania.
 Therefore, the Pennsylvania Department of Environmental Protection (PA-DEP) requires that the Township obtain and comply with the requirements of a NPDES General Permit (PAP-13).

-In June, Spring Garden Township submitted a MS4 Annual Report Form which outlined the Township’s efforts to comply with the NPDES GP-13 requirements from March 15, 2013 through March 31, 2014.
+Each year, Spring Garden Township submits an MS4 Annual Report Form which outlines the Township’s efforts to comply with the NPDES GP-13 requirements.
 The Township follows the PA-DEP’s 6 Minimum Control Measure (MCMs) protocols which include:

 - Public Education and Outreach of Storm Water Impacts

 - Post-Construction Storm Water Management in New Development and Redevelopment